Ageless Elegance: Bridal Beauty Blossoms at 40+.

 Brides to Be Over 40

-Brides Makeup Tip #1 - Keep your Makeup look Simple, Fresh & Glowy.
+Brides Over 40 - Makeup Tip #1 - Keep your Makeup look Simple, Fresh & Glowy.

 The problem with makeup back in the day was the popular choice of shimmery grey eye shadows teamed up with jet black eyeliner.
 A safe choice of colour palette you would think.
 But actually,it wasn't.
 As the flash of the camera bounced across the light reflective particles of the shimmery grey, what you saw on the photographs, sadly looked like a less flattering shade of pale blue.